Eat Fish, Safely: Projects

 Funded by the US Environmental Protection Agency (EPA), Great Lakes National Program Office.

-This three-year project in the Milwaukee Area of Concern aims to reduce harmful exposures among Asian women of child-bearing age from sport fish consumption.
-We are recruiting Asian women from four ethnicities (Chinese, Filipino, Hmong and Karen) aged 18–50 years old.
+This three-year project in the Milwaukee Area of Concern aimed to reduce harmful exposures among Asian women of child-bearing age from sport fish consumption.
+We recruited Asian women from four ethnicities (Chinese, Filipino, Hmong and Karen (an ethnic group from Myanmar/Burma) aged 18–50 years old.
 Focus group sessions were held with the targeted groups to assess factors that influence knowledge and awareness of the risks and benefits associated with fish consumption.
-Additionally, a detailed survey on fish consumption and advisory awareness was administered to 153 women from these communities.
-Currently, a behavioral intervention is being performed to measure the effectiveness of a self-affirmation strategy in promoting message acceptance and behavior change of safe fish consumption.
-Structured outreach will be conducted to assess barriers, motivations, and concerns to advisory adherence.
-Using this information, effective and culturally appropriate outreach and educational materials for each targeted group will be developed.
+A detailed survey on fish consumption and advisory awareness was administered to 153 women from these communities.
+A behavioral intervention was performed to measure the effectiveness of a self-affirmation strategy in promoting message acceptance and behavior change of safe fish consumption with 123 women from the same communities.
+Structured outreach was then conducted to assess barriers, motivations, and concerns to advisory adherence.
+Using this information, effective and culturally appropriate outreach and educational materials for each targeted group were developed.

 Published Paper: “A focus group study of fish consumption behaviors among Asian women in Milwaukee, Wisconsin” (2023) Preventive Medicine Reports.